restechnica/semverbot/README.md

 ### git.tags.prefix

 Different platforms and environments work with different (or without) version prefixes.
 This option enables you to set whatever prefix you would like to work with.
-The 'v' prefix, e.g. `v1.0.1` is used by default due to its popularity, e.g. some Golang tools completely depend on it.
+The `"v"` prefix, e.g. `v1.0.1` is used by default due to its popularity, e.g. some Golang tools completely depend on it.

 Note: `sbot` will always display the version without the prefix.

-### semver.detection

-Some `sbot` semver modes require input to detect which semver level should be incremented.
-Each level will be assigned a collection of matching strings, which are to be matched against `git` information.

-See [Modes](#modes) for documentation about the supported modes.

-### semver.detection.[level]
+### semver

+This is where you configure what you think a semver level should be mapped to.

-An array of strings which are to be matched against git information, like branch names and commit messages.
+A mapping of semver levels and words, which are matched against git information.
 Whenever a match happens, `sbot` will increment the corresponding level.

-### semver.mode
-`sbot` supports multiple modes to detect which semver level it should increment.
-Each mode works with different criteria.
-A `mode` flag enables you to switch modes on the fly.

 See [Modes](#modes) for documentation about the supported modes.

+### modes

+`sbot` works with different modes, which sometimes require configuration.

+### modes.git-branch.delimiters

+A string of delimiters which are used to split a git branch name.
+The matching words for each semver level in the semver map are matched against each of the resulting strings from the split.

+e.g. delimiters `"/"` will split `feature/some-feature` into `["feature", "some-feature"]`,
+and the `feature` and `some-feature` strings will be matched against semver map values.

+Defaults to `"/"` due to its popular use in branch names.

+### modes.git-commit.delimiters

+A string of delimiters which are used to split a git commit message.

+e.g. delimiters `"[]"` will split `[feature] some-feature` into `["feature", " some-feature"]`, and the `feature` and ` some-feature` strings will be matched against semver map values.

+Defaults to `"[]"` due to its popular use in branch names.

 ## Examples

-## Local
+### Local

 Make sure `sbot` is installed.